Mental Health Visa Sponsorship Jobs in Idaho

 Which visa types are most common for mental health roles in Idaho?

-The H-1B is the most common visa for mental health professionals in Idaho, covering roles like licensed clinical social workers, psychologists, and licensed professional counselors where a relevant master's or doctoral degree is required.
+The H-1B visa is the most common visa for mental health professionals in Idaho, covering roles like licensed clinical social workers, psychologists, and licensed professional counselors where a relevant master's or doctoral degree is required.
 The J-1 visa is also used, particularly for psychiatry residents and clinical psychology postdoctoral fellows placed at academic medical centers or nonprofit health organizations through waiver programs.

 Which cities in Idaho have the most mental health sponsorship jobs?